PKBeam/Edda/getting-started.md

 ## Setting up your song
 ### Choosing a good song
-Every good map needs a good track, so before we start placing notes we need to pick a good song.
+Every map needs a good track, so before we start placing notes we need to pick a good song.

-Ragnarock is designed to be played with metal music genres but works great with many kinds of loud, energetic songs.
+Ragnarock is designed for metal genres but works great with many kinds of loud, energetic songs.

 Be careful when mapping quiet songs, such as background music or "chill" songs - they may not work as well as you expect.